FBA Onsite: Fulfillment by Amazon Without Storage Fees

-FBA Onsite is the latest incentive Amazon just rolled out for its current and future third-party sellers.
-The new Amazon software program looks to streamline shipping and delivery services for vendors while also benefitting Amazon in both the long and short run.
+FBA Onsite is the latest incentive Amazon has rolled out for its current and future third-party sellers looking for a more affordable way to use Amazon FBA logistics without storage fees.
+The new Amazon program looks to streamline shipping and delivery services for vendors while also convincing more sellers to use Amazon services.

-A significant difference between FBA Onsite and standard Amazon FBA is that sellers store their products at their own location(s) instead of a fulfillment center and remain in control of their inventory.
+A significant difference between FBA Onsite and standard Amazon FBA is the division of customer service.
+Sellers can store their products at their own location(s) instead of fulfillment centers and remain in control of their inventory.
 Additionally, instead of fulfilling their product orders themselves, sellers let Amazon do the heavy-lifting—literally.

 Under the new program, Amazon will pick up packages from a seller’s storage location and choose the best way to fulfill the orders.
 Amazon will opt to use its own logistical network to deliver the packages directly to customers or use third-party delivery services like UPS, FedEx, or other independent companies.

 FBA Onsite appears to be faster, cheaper, and simpler than similar logistical models and offers enough perks to entice new and current sellers.
 Some of the perks of the program include: